Product Description

 Care Instructions and Packaging

-Please handle these delicate chopstick rests with care, as they are fragile.
-Each set comes beautifully packaged in a presentation box, making it an ideal gift for special occasions or a charming addition to your own dining collection.
+Handle these delicate chopstick rests with care, as they are fragile.
+Each set comes beautifully packaged in a presentation box, perfect for gifting on special occasions or a delightful addition to your dining experience.

 Product Information